 As mentioned previously, many symbols other than notes are entered from the palettes window.
 The basic use model is, first select the element or elements in the score you want to apply the palette item to, then apply the palette element.
 There are a few different ways to select the palette element.

 The simplest method to use at first is to simply browse the palettes window by keyboard.
 To reach the palettes window, press Shift+Tab.
-Depending on whether you have used it before, focus may be where you left off, or at the top.
+The screenreader may not specifically tell you that you are in the palettes window, but you will discover that you are as you navigate.
+Depending on whether you have used the palettes before, focus may be where you left off, or at the top.
 Press Tab a few times to get to the first palette within the window (Clefs).
 You can browse the list of palettes using the Up and Down cursor keys.
 The Right cursor key opens a palette, and then all four cursor keys can be used to navigate through the elements (they are arranged in a table).
 You can also use Tab to navigate the palette names and contents.

 There is one other useful technique for palette accessibility, and that is the "Apply current palette element" command (for which you can define a shortcut).
 If you are in the score, this will apply the last-used palette element automatically (the equivalent of Shift+Tab followed by Enter).